Be aware of these common scam types:

 - The person on the phone doesn’t say who they are, or if they do, it’s a fake organization/department;

-- Sometimes the phone number is “spoofed,” meaning that it looks like the call is coming from an official agency, but it is not;
+- Sometimes the phone number is “spoofed,” meaning that it looks like the call is coming from an official agency, such as the IRS, Immigration & Customs Enforcement (ICE) or the police, but it is not;

-- They say false information such as “There is a problem with your taxes or immigration status” – they don’t provide specifics;
+- They say false information such as, “There is a problem with your taxes/ immigration status.”
+They don’t provide specifics;

-- They usually demand money – often thousands of dollars;
+- They usually demand money or gift cards – often hundreds and sometimes thousands of dollars;

 - They might want you to meet with them at a certain place;